 It’s thought that sleep deprivation results in a poorer immune system, so get as much sleep as possible.

 What should I do if I think I’ve got a cold?

-- Take over-the-counter paracetamol remedies such as Wilko Paracetamol, or perhaps a paracetamol with a decongestant if needed.
+- Take over-the-counter pain relief such as Wilko Paracetamol, or perhaps specific cold and flu remedies with a decongestant if needed.
 Wilko Max Strength Cold & Flu Capsules will make the symptoms more bearable.

 - Try steam inhalation – this involves sitting with you head over a bowl of hot water.
-This can help ease congestion by loosening mucus… sounds a bit gross but it helps!
+This can help ease congestion and blocked noses by loosening mucus…sounds a bit gross but it helps!

 - Drink plenty of water to replace the lost fluid.

 - Stock up on home comforts.
 This won’t shift the virus, but little things like a hot water bottle or putting on your favourite film will help you feel better.

 - Contact your doctor if your symptoms don’t improve.

 The Wilko cold-fighting checklist